pnizet/rpi_iss_tracker/README.md

 # rpi_iss_tracker
-a raspberry pi ISS tracker displaying map on a Pimoroni Phat e-ink display
+a raspberry pi ISS tracker displaying map on a [Pimoroni Inky pHAT display](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-phat)

 This python script
 * fetch the position of the ISS with the [International Space Station Current Location API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)